tgbnhy/torchtrajectory/README.md

 }else{ //do something}
 ```

-After query is performed, object of type QueryResult is returned uniformly.
+After the query is processed, object of type QueryResult is returned uniformly.
-It contains trajectories that meet the requirement.
+It contains the query trajectory in raw form, the map-matched query trajectory, and all trajectories being retrieved.
 Also, you can project these on MapV<sup>[3]</sup> for visualization purpose.